stigcq/livefeed-api/README.md

 though there might be bugs.
 Add media and set avatar works in the api, but not clientside demo yet (and use curl to invoke them).

+### To setup the client on own server
+1. Upload content of example folder to a webhost, including js and css folders.
+2. index.html is the entry point
+3. You need adjust urls in top of the js/feed.js file: feedUrl points to where you run the API implementation, uploadUrl point to where the uploaded files via fineuploader is being put.
+4. You need set up the fineuploader endpoint: endpoint.php and handler.php.
+They can be put anywhere but you need adjust urls to them in the fineuploader initialization in the feed.js file.

+The usage of fineuploader end endpoint.php is not part of the API and just an example on how the API can be used.

 ## Contribute

 If you find this project interesting and want help, either on API or frontend, drop